Before Cells Divide What Must Be Copied

 Before cell division, there must be a significant increase in protein synthesis to support the growth of both daughter cells.
 This involves:

-This growth phase occurs primarily during the G1 (Gap 1) and G2 (Gap 2) phases of the cell cycle, where the cell prepares for DNA replication and subsequent division.
+This growth phase occurs primarily during the G1 (Gap 1) and G2 (Gap 2) phases of the cell cycle, where the cell prepares for DNA replication and subsequent division Small thing, real impact..

 Centrosome Duplication (in Animal Cells)

 In animal cells, centrosomes play a crucial role in organizing the mitotic spindle during cell division.
-Before a cell can divide, its centrosome must be duplicated exactly once per cell cycle.
-This ensures that each daughter cell receives one centrosome, which can then organize its own mitotic spindle during the next division Easy to understand, harder to ignore..
+Think about it: before a cell can divide, its centrosome must be duplicated exactly once per cell cycle.
+This ensures that each daughter cell receives one centrosome, which can then organize its own mitotic spindle during the next division.

 Centrosome duplication begins near the end of the G1 phase and is completed by the time the cell enters the S phase.
 The duplicated centrosomes remain together until the onset of mitosis, when they separate and move to opposite poles of the cell to form the mitotic spindle.